Best Things to Do in Dubai in Summer

 Sunscreen and more sunscreen

-Little umbrella – not to protect your from the rain, but from the sun
+Little umbrella – not to protect you from the rain, but from the sun

-Bright clothes, ideally covering your whole body (no, less clothes in summer does not mean less heat; just pack airy and bright clothes).
+Bright clothes, ideally covering your whole body (no, less clothes in summer do not mean less heat; just pack airy and bright clothes).

 Make sure to drink plenty of waters (alcohol in summer is not the best idea) – so you stay healthy!

-Okay, here they are, the best tips for what to do in Dubai in summer.
+Okay, after reading all about the heat in the summer months you might be wondering “what to do in Dubai in the summer months then?”
+Here they are, the best tips for what to do in Dubai in summer.

 Spend Time in Shopping Malls